This article is brought to you by L’École, The School of Jewelry Arts.

 She met her second designer, Ceil Meredith, on a New York subway in 2002.
 A retired layout editor with Women’s Wear Daily in New York, Meredith had a hobby as a goldsmith and an interest in Asian art through working in the bookstore at Asia Society in New York.
 In her mid-60s, she moved to Hong Kong, helping to bring the collection to its present form, a bespoke private collection, called Yim Tom Jewels for the Journey, moving away from the mid-market approach of Luna Ming towards an elegant, one-of-a-kind collection under the “Journeys” brand.

 Meredith died in January 2015, leaving her source fragments and finished jewellery to her partners.
 Today, So remains the principal designer, and Tom’s husband, the artist Fung Ming-chip, is contributing to the atelier, and Yim Tom continues on her inspired and passionate journey.

-L’École, School of Jewelry Arts courses will be available from September 16 to October 1, 2017
+L’ÉCOLE School of Jewelry Arts courses, will return to Hong Kong from September 16 to October 1, 2017.